1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Thyroid 101: What It Does

-Your thyroid is a small gland in your neck.
-It makes hormones (T3 and T4) that control your metabolism, energy, and digestion.
-When hormone levels drop (hypothyroidism) or rise (hyperthyroidism), your body reacts—from head to gut.
+Thyroid is a small gland on your neck.
+It produces hormones (T3 and T4) which are in charge of your metabolism, energy and digestion.
+As your hormones become low (hypothyroidism) or excessively high (hyperthyroidism) your body responds - all the way down to your gut.

 2. The Thyroid-Gut Axis

-When thyroid levels drop, your gut slows down.
+Once your levels of thyroid are reduced, your gut decelerates.
 Common issues include:

-If your thyroid is off, you may notice:
+When you are out of your thyroid you may notice:

 5. Warning Signs to Watch

-If several of these sound familiar, ask your doctor for a thyroid test and gut check.
+In case some of them sound like you, request your doctor to do a thyroid test and gut check.

 Learn more in this NIH review.